ReiserFlorian/PyMysqlDump/README.md

 mysql_config_editor set --login-path=client --host=localhost --user=<USER> --password
 ```
 _The script `mysql_config_editor` is located in the **bin** subdirectory of your mysql location_

+Currently, this script is only working, if you execute the script on the host, where your mysql server is running.
+In addition, you must ensure, that your mysql server was called without the `--secure-file-priv` option.